Maevon Gumble, MMT, MT-BC (they/them)

 In my spare time, I am a singer/songwriter who performs both my own original music as well as predominately covers of transgender, queer, and/or female musicians.
-My social locators are white, nonbinary genderqueer, queer, small fat, polyamorous, kink-friendly, non-disabled, and with acquired neurodivergence.
+My social locators are white, nonbinary genderqueer, queer, mid fat, polyamorous, kink-friendly, non-disabled, and with acquired neurodivergence.

 Who I tend to work alongside

 Those a part of marginalized and minoritized communities (particularly those coming from LGBTQIA+ communities)

 Anyone wanting to work on their voice focused on gender and embodiment